 - Effective leader with a proven track record of demonstrated good judgment, innovative thought leadership, and creativity.
 Excellent writing, project lead, and presentation skills are required.

 - A genuine belief in people and natural mentoring abilities with diverse individuals, ideas, and teams.

 - A history of taking calculated risks, pushing your learning edge, showing up as a leader (even when doing so is hard), and motivating others to do the same.

 - An ability to model vulnerability, own up to your limitations and mistakes and view feedback as a critical tool for learning and growth.

 Who We Are:

 GitHub is the best place to share code with friends, co-workers, classmates, and complete strangers.
-Over fifteen million people use GitHub to build amazing things together.
+Over 24 million people use GitHub to build amazing things together across 67 million repositories.
 With the collaborative features of GitHub.com and GitHub Business, it has never been easier for individuals and teams to write faster, better code.

 What We Value: